Japan robot to attempt Hawaii triathlon

 Of the three bodies, which include one mounted on a tiny bicycle and another in a round hoop with a supporting rear wheel, the 51-cm (20 inch) high swimming robot -- mounted on a curved, fin-like blade with its arms stretched out -- presented special challenges.

-"I had to think of the ways to make it water-proof and protect it from mold as much as possible," Takahashi said.
+"I had to think of the ways to make it water-proof and protect it from mould as much as possible," Takahashi said.

 The batteries the robot bears on its back, which go on sale in Japan on Oct 21, can be recharged up to 1,800 times by being placed on a recharger pad.